 - Add wheat paste and yogurt to the chicken pot and mix well.

-- Simultaneously fill Nihari in serving bowl, garnish with ginger and coriander leaves.
+- Simultaneously fill Nihari in a serving bowl, garnish with ginger and coriander leaves.
 Pour heated butter the garnish and serve with lemon wedges.

-You can substitute my Nihari masala with store bought Nihari Masala to save time.
+- You can substitute my Nihari masala with store-bought Nihari Masala to save time.
 Add more masala if needed.

 If you make Nihari frequently, I suggest double or triple the recipe and making a big jar of spice mix, and store in the fridge or freezer.
 This stays good for up to a year.